kirjavascript/cakeybar/README.md

 icon_size = 20
 ```

-`background-color` style needs to be set explicitly for it to work
+the `background-color` style needs to be set explicitly for it to work

-only one system tray can be active at a time